Mineinjava/Mineinjava.github.io/_posts/2024-11-5-my-eagle-project.md

 CERT trained last February.

-The purpose of my Eagle Project is to train more Scouts in Ham radio, especially in disaster reponse.
+The purpose of my Eagle Project is to train more Scouts in Ham radio, especially in disaster response.
 I worked with CERT to offer a Ham class and raised over $1000 to support CERT including the purchase of radios to be lent out to scouts.